 I saw from his résumé that he’d recently ended a 10-year run in a corporate IT department.
 Corporate IT departments are usually not on the leading edge of anything, and I have to surmise that he didn’t put in the necessary time to keep up with things on his own.

-I don’t know how good he was 10 years ago, but at this point, his skills are stale, and he’s going to have a tough time in the job market.
+I don’t know how good he was 10 years ago, but at this point, he’s out of work, his skills are stale, and he’s going to have a tough time in the job market.

 I’ve spent a lot of my own time over the years reading things and working things out on the computer, creating untold domestic conflict in the process.
 It’s a battle.